stacks-network/stacks/tutorials/browser-introduction.md

     Registering protocol handler
     ```

-    The system launches the Blockstack Browser application.
+    The system launches the Blockstack Browser application for you.

     ![](images/ubuntu-browser.png)